Recent Blog Posts

 The ring binder with 2040 CIELAB-HLC colours is produced with state-of-the-art inkjet proofing equipment in a company specialized in this field – the prints have a colour accuracy that would not have been possible a few years ago (average DeltaE00 < 0.5); it is comparable to the far more complex lacquer printing process.

-The introductory price is only 99 Euros, our members pay only 79 EUR (plus shipping and VAT).
+The price is only 149 Euros (plus shipping and VAT).

 Creation of a DIN specification